ssbc/go-ssb/README.md

 ```
 badger failed to open: Mmap value log file.
 Path=C:\\some\\where\\.ssb-go\\indexes\\contacts\\db\\000000.vlog.
 Error=MapViewOfFile: Not enough memory resources are available to process this command.
 ```

+### `go-ssb` is too memory hungry?

+Building with `-tags nommio` can be useful.

+Try also experimenting with `-numPeer` / `-numRepl` if you're using legacy gossip replication.
+This will limit the amount of replication that can happen concurrently.
+See [`#124`](https://github.com/ssbc/go-ssb/issues/124) for more details.

 ## Stack links